AGarciaCast/HyperSteiner/README.md

 This repository contains the code for the paper called **"HyperSteiner: Computing Heuristic Hyperbolic Steiner Minimal Trees"**.

 # Abstract
-We propose HyperSteiner—an efficient heuristic algorithm for computing Steiner minimal trees in the hyperbolic space.
-Our method extends the Euclidean Smith-Lee-Liebman algorithm, which is grounded in a divide-and-conquer approach involving the Delaunay triangulation.
-Our central idea is rephrasing Steiner tree problems with three terminals as a system of equations in the Klein-Beltrami model.
-Since hyperbolic geometry is well-suited for representing hierarchical data, we explore applications to hierarchy discovery.
-Results show that HyperSteiner performs better than the Minimum Spanning Tree and, for large datasets, is more efficient than Neighbor Joining.
+We propose HyperSteiner — an efficient heuristic algorithm for computing Steiner minimal trees in the hyperbolic space.
+Hypersteiner extends the Euclidean Smith-Lee-Liebman algorithm, which is grounded in a divide-and-conquer approach involving the Delaunay triangulation.
+The central idea is rephrasing Steiner tree problems with three terminals as a system of equations in the Klein-Beltrami model.
+Motivated by the fact that hyperbolic geometry is well-suited for representing hierarchies, we explore applications to hierarchy discovery in data.
+Results show that HyperSteiner infers more realistic hierarchies than the Minimum Spanning Tree and is more scalable to large datasets than Neighbor Joining.

 # Information
 - The code for the method is in `src/utils`. <br />